tetra-framework/tetra/docs/index.md

 !!! note
     Tetra is still early in its development, and we can make no promises about API stability at this stage.

-    The intention is to stabilise the API prior to a v1.0 release, as well as  implementing some additional functionality.
+    The intention is to stabilise the API prior to a v1.0 release, as well as implementing additional functionality step by step.